jez/symbol/README.md

 - `symbol clean` with no `TARGET.cm` and no `TARGET.mlb`
 - two copies of `symbol` and `.symbol.mk` should each be `+1 -1 ~0`
   - the copies in the scaffold should have

+## Developer Notes

+To bump the version:

+- Update the VERSION in `symbol-new`
+- Commit the change, and create a new git tag with that version
+- Make a new release on GitHub (`hub release`)
+- Update the Homebrew formula

 ## License